-This post hardly needs any words.
-Simply look at the photos?
+Today I have an incredible, easy recipe.
+Indeed, this post hardly needs any words.
+Simply look at the photos.
 Fresh ciabatta bread baked with the ultimate topping.
-Three different cheeses melted together, with kalamata olives and fresh basil.
+With three different cheeses melted togethe, kalamata olives and fresh basil.
 Resulting in crisp, crusty bread with the most flavourful, salty, fresh herb spiked, cheesy covering, Baked Cheese Olive Ciabatta Bread.

-Since combining Philadelphia cream cheese, mozzarella and sharp cheddar gives this topping a great combination of melting gooeyness and great cheese flavour.
+Philadelphia cream cheese, mozzarella and sharp cheddar gives this topping a great combination of melting gooeyness and great cheese flavour.
 Also adding the meaty kalamata olives and fresh basil provides an overall herby saltiness that goes well with cocktails, especially a Martini.
 While the topping is overly generous, it could be split to cover two open Ciabattas.
-Sliced thinly, or cut into squares, these would make elegant, pre dinner canapés.
+Also you could slice the ciabatta thinly, or cut into squares and these would make elegant, pre dinner canapés.

 Recipe: Baked Cheese Olive Ciabatta Bread